 4.1.
-Handheld technology, such as mobile phones/laptops/iDevices, tablets etc., should be switched off and kept out of sight during classroom lessons, while on the yard (including bus lines), and while in the school building.
+Handheld technology should be switched off and kept out of sight during classroom lessons, while on the yard, and while in the school building.
 Exceptions may be permitted only in circumstances if a member of staff requests this or gives permission for students to take such action.
 Such requests will be handled on a case-by-case basis.
 Individual classroom teachers may allow for this technology to be used during instructional time as well.

-Parents/Guardians are reminded that in cases of emergency, the school office remains a vital and the first point of contact in ensuring that your child is reached quickly and assisted in any appropriate way.
+Parents/Guardians are reminded that in cases of emergency, the school office remains a vital and first point of contact in ensuring that your child is reached quickly and assisted in an appropriate way.
 Students are not permitted to send or receive messages during the school day.
 Parents should direct emergency calls through the office.

 - 4.2.
 While on school premises, students should use soundless features such as vibrate if their device is switched on. - 4.3.
-Handheld technology, such as mobile phones/laptops/iDevices/tablets etc., should not be used in any manner or place that is disruptive to the normal routine of the school.
+Handheld technology should not be used in any manner or place that is disruptive to the normal routine of the school.
 For example, being heard or used during a lesson. - 4.4.
 Students should protect their phone numbers.
 This can help protect the student's number from falling into the wrong hands and guards against the receipt of insulting, threatening, or unpleasant voice, text, and picture messages. - 4.5.
-The school recognizes the importance of emerging technologies present in modern handheld technology, such as mobile phones/laptops/iDevices/tablets etc. For example, camera and video recording, internet access, blogging etc. In the future, teachers may wish to utilize these functions to aid teaching and learning and pupils may have the opportunity to use their handheld technology, such as mobile phones/laptops/iDevices/tablets etc., in the classroom.
-On these occasions pupils may use their handheld technology, such as mobile phones/laptops/iDevices/tablets etc., in the classroom when permission has been given by the teacher.
+The school recognizes the importance of emerging technologies present in modern handheld technology.
+For example, camera and video recording, internet access, blogging etc. In the future, teachers may wish to utilize these functions to aid teaching and learning and pupils may have the opportunity to use their handheld technology in the classroom.
+On these occasions, pupils may use their handheld technology in the classroom when permission has been given by the teacher.